Two Armed Carjackings Within Minutes In Loop, Gold Coast

 CHICAGO (CBS) — There were at least two carjackings near downtown Chicago Saturday night.

 Just before 9 p.m. on LaSalle Street near Lake Street in the Loop, a white Toyota sedan bumped into an Audi Q-5.
-The driver got out, and then two armed people, possibly teenagers, stole the Audi at gunpoint.READ MORE: Girl, 11, Shot And Wounded In West Pullman
+The driver got out, and then two armed people, possibly teenagers, stole the Audi at gunpoint.READ MORE: Illinois State Will Not Require COVID-19 Vaccine For Students

 Within a few minutes, another man was carjacked in the Gold Coast neighborhood right next to Lincoln Park.

-Two men pointed a handgun at a driver on North Boulevard near Clark Street and stole his 2019 Porsche Cayenne.READ MORE: CTA's Pride Train Begins Service Monday
+Two men pointed a handgun at a driver on North Boulevard near Clark Street and stole his 2019 Porsche Cayenne.READ MORE: Terrified Victim Speaks Out After Rash Of Weekend Carjackings, As Troubling Spike Persists In Chicago

 The 40-year-old driver believes he saw a woman following them in a white Honda CRV.

-No one is in custody in either case.MORE NEWS: Illinois Driver Services Facility In Thompson Center Reopens After COVID Shutdown
+No one is in custody in either case.MORE NEWS: Private Booting Now Banned In 1st Ward, But City Officials Mistakenly Told Companies The Wrong Date Ban Would Start